 Please read these terms carefully.
 If you do not accept the Terms and Conditions stated here without modification, you may not use our services.

-Registered Office (UK) Ltd (The Company), trading as MYCO Works, MYCO Form12.2ations, MYCO Designs, The London Office, The Edinburgh Office, The Ipswich Office, and The Office Support may revise these Terms and Conditions at any time by updating this page.
+Registered Office (UK) Ltd (The Company), trading as MYCO Works, MYCO Formations, MYCO Designs, The London Office, The Edinburgh Office, The Ipswich Office, and The Office Support may revise these Terms and Conditions at any time by updating this page.
 You should visit this page periodically to review them because they are binding on you.

 In these Terms and Conditions, "Registered Office (UK) Ltd”, and all services related to it, including text, images, photographs, user interface, "look" and "feel", data and other content included in it from time-to-time (including, without limitation, the selection, coordination, and arrangement of such content) are referred to as the "Website", "Service/s" and/or “Owner”.